defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 # The Network

-While the EVM and the blockchain provide Ethereum’s computational and data-security layers, **the network** is what ties it all together globally.
+While the EVM and the blockchain provide Ethereum's computational and data-security layers, **the network** is what ties it all together globally.
 Nodes discover each other, exchange transactions, and synchronize new blocks—ensuring a single coherent state.

 ## The P2P Layer

 We need to discover nodes, right?
 For doing that, Ethereum relies on the devp2p protocol suite, which covers everything from initial node discovery to encrypted data transport.
 This has been introduced in the EIP-8, as an overview:

 1. Node Discovery: Uses a kademlia-like protocol (UDP based) to find peers.
-Once discovered, a node’s identity and capabilities are exchanged, so others know which subprotocols you support.
+Once discovered, a node's identity and capabilities are exchanged, so others know which subprotocols you support.
 2. Peer connections & devp2p RLPx: After discovery, nodes set up an encrypted TCP session using RLPx, with ephemeral key exchange.

     They will do a handshake, exchanging a Hello —or *Status*— message.
 EIP-8 ensures that version mismatches or extra list elements do not break the handshake — older nodes can interoperate with newer devp2p versions.

     The handshake and subsequent devp2p messages are encoded in RLP (Recursive Length Prefix).
-Extra fields or new versions can be gracefully ignored if the node doesn’t recognize them.
+Extra fields or new versions can be gracefully ignored if the node doesn't recognize them.

 :::info
 **Ref.
-[EIP-8](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-8.md)** – Explains the relaxed decoding rules for devp2p “hello” packets, RLPx discovery, and ephemeral key negotiation.
+[EIP-8](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-8.md)** – Explains the relaxed decoding rules for devp2p "hello" packets, RLPx discovery, and ephemeral key negotiation.
 This approach was critical for pushing future upgrades like RLPx v5 without fracturing the network.
 :::

 1. Message Gossiping: once the handshake completes, nodes gossip new transactions, blocks, receipts, etc. as part of the eth subprotocol.
 So that the entire network quickly sees fresh data and coverages on a canonical chain.

 ## Client Diversity

-**As you probably know, clients a**re software implementations that speak the protocol’s rules.
+**As you probably know, clients a**re software implementations that speak the protocol's rules.
 Having multiple clients fosters resilience against bugs and centralization:

 - **Prominent Clients**
     - **Geth** (Go-Ethereum) – Historically the most used.
     - **Prysm, Lighthouse, Teku** – Clients for the PoS consensus layer (Beacon chain).
     - **Nethermind**, **Besu**, and (formerly) **OpenEthereum** – Additional choices with various performance trade-offs.
 - **Why Multiple Clients?**
-    - A single reference client (like “Bitcoin Core”) can become a single point of failure.
+    - A single reference client (like "Bitcoin Core") can become a single point of failure.
-    - If one client’s implementation has a consensus bug, others might reject it, preventing chain-wide meltdown.
+    - If one client's implementation has a consensus bug, others might reject it, preventing chain-wide meltdown.

 :::info
 Deeper info in https://cypherpunks-core.github.io/ethereumbook/03clients.html